pau1a/Arklowdun/docs/storage-conventions.md

 and toggle `deleted_at`.
 Deleting the current default household returns the replacement id so callers can refresh local state.

+## Ordering

+Some domain tables maintain a user-defined ordering using a `position INTEGER` column that defaults to `0`.
+Rows are unique per household and position via a partial `(household_id, position)` index that ignores soft-deleted rows.
+Repository helpers provide a `renumber_positions` routine which compacts positions starting from zero, and reordering helpers run inside database transactions to ensure consistency.
+To avoid unique-index conflicts during reorders, active rows are first shifted out of the way before applying new positions.
+Queries that return ordered data should sort by `position, created_at`.

 ## Generating IDs

 ```ts